Deep Face Video Inpainting via UV Mapping: Related Work

 \subsection{Face Image Inpainting}

 Traditional image inpainting methods fill the missing regions by progressively propagating pixels from the neighboring regions \cite{bertalmio2000image-img,ballester2001filling, structure-texture-2003-img} or by iteratively searching for matching patches \cite{criminisi2004region, patchmatch-2009-img, exemplar-2003, efros2001image, hays2007scene}.
-These conventional methods are capable of handling cases with stationary textures and relatively small holes, but fail when textures and structures are non-repetitive.
+These conventional methods are capable of handling cases with stationary textures and relatively small masked regions, but fail when textures and structures are non-repetitive.
 Some studies~\cite{hwang2003reconstruction,face-inpainting-2004-img} exploit specific face domain knowledge for face image inpainting.
 Constrained by the representation ability of their models, however, they can only restore specific face regions in frontal faces.

-Recently, learning-based methods \cite{global-local-inpaint-img, context-encoder-img, yang2017high} have been proposed to perform inpainting by learning from large image datasets.
+Recently, learning-based methods \cite{global-local-inpaint-img, context-encoder-img, yang2017high, yan2018shiftnet, wang2021image, xie2019image, zhang2018semantic, shao2020multi, jia2010reflection, wang2022dual, ni2022n} have been proposed to perform inpainting by learning from large image datasets.
 These methods are more robust and expressive than the traditional non-learning-based methods.
 Some of them focus on improving the structure and texture coherence by introducing additional guidance such as edges~\cite{edgeconnect-img}, segmentation~\cite{segmentation-img}, structure flow~\cite{structureflow-img}, and foreground contour~\cite{foreground-img}.
 Others \cite{pyramid-img, liu2019coherent, sagong2019pepsi} explore feature matching between masked regions and known regions in the semantic space by proposing new modules such as contextual attention~\cite{generative-inpaint-img}.
-There are also inpainting works that focus on progressively filling in the holes from the boundary regions and treating masked regions (usually input as 0 value) and non-masked regions separately, such as partial convolution~\cite{pconv-img} and gated convolution~\cite{gated-img}.
-Partial convolution~\cite{pconv-img} updates a binary valued mask regularly, while gated convolution~\cite{gated-img} adopt a learnable soft valued mask.
+There are also inpainting works that focus on progressively filling in the masked regions from the their boundaries and treating masked regions (usually input as 0 value) and non-masked regions separately, such as partial convolution~\cite{pconv-img} and gated convolution~\cite{gated-img}.
+Partial convolution~\cite{pconv-img} updates a binary mask regularly, while gated convolution~\cite{gated-img} adopts a learnable soft valued mask.